 In February of 1932, the Society began holding meetings in the dance hall above the City Café on Chadbourne Street.
 Later that year saw the formal incorporation of the Assumption of the Virgin Mary San Angelo, on November 28, 1932.
 The parish moved to its current building in 1937, and has been there ever since.

 Assumption of the Virgin Mary parish was the first established Eastern Orthodox Church outside of the larger metropolitan areas of Texas, such as Dallas, Houston, and San Antonio.
-The parish in San Angelo ministered to the needs of Orthodox Christians in all of West Texas.
-Parishioners travelled in from as far away as Amarillo, Lubbock, Abilene, Midland-Odessa, El Paso, and some places in Eastern and Southern New Mexico.
+Therefore our San Angelo parish ministered to the needs of Orthodox Christians in all of West Texas.
+Parishioners travelled here to worship together from as far away as Amarillo, Lubbock, Abilene, Midland-Odessa, El Paso, and some places in Eastern and Southern New Mexico.

-Although Orthodox churches have since been established in some of these cities, Assumption of the Virgin Mary parish still ministers to and cares for the faithful all over West Texas, as well as a growing population here in San Angelo.
+As our Orthodox parish grew and flourished, we were able to encourage the establishment of other Orthodox parishes in some of these surrounding cities.
+Even so, Assumption of the Virgin Mary parish still ministers to and cares for the faithful all over West Texas, as well as a growing population here in San Angelo.

 We also say the Lord's Prayer at every Sunday liturgy in all the languages of the people present.
 So, when you come, you will hear the prayer "Our Father Who art in Heaven" in Russian, Arabic, Spanish, Romanian, Greek, and English.
 Even though the rest of the service is in English, we love to say the Lord's Prayer in languages from around the world.
 Come join your voice with ours!

-Does the original Church still exist?
-Can a living branch of it really be growing in Texas?
-We'll say what Philip the Apostle said to Nathaniel under the fig tree: "Come and see!"
+Does the original Church still exist, the one founded by Christ at Pentecost?
+And can a living branch of it really be growing right here in West Texas?
+We'll say what Philip the Apostle said to Nathaniel under the fig tree in the Gospel of John: "Come and see!"